phac-nml/irida/doc/developer/getting-started/index.md

 #### Running a development server

 An IRIDA development server can be run with the `run.sh` script available in the project root directory.
 The script has one option `--create-db`.
 Using this option will automatically drop and recreate the database using test data.
-A newly created development database will contain two profiles `admin` and `test`, both with password `password1`, that can be used to log in to IRIDA.
+A newly created development database will contain the profile `admin`, with password `password1`, that can be used to log in to IRIDA.

 Running the `run.sh` without arguments script is equivalent to running: